Efficient quantification on large-scale networks: Method

-\paragraph{Downstream aggregative quantifier} The goal of XNQ's downstream quantifier is to output the desired estimate $\hat{p}_\mathcal{S}(\oplus)$ in an unlabeled subset $\mathcal{S} \subseteq \mathcal{V}_\text{unlabeled}$ using the observed training proportion $p_\text{labeled}(\oplus)$ and the posterior probabilities $\Pr(\oplus\,|\,\boldsymbol{h}_v^{(L)}),\, \forall v \in \mathcal{S}$ as inputs.
+The goal of XNQ's downstream quantifier is to output the desired estimate $\hat{p}_\sample(\oplus)$ in an unlabelled subset $\sample \subseteq \mathcal{V}_\text{unlabelled}$ using the observed training proportion $p_\text{labelled}(\oplus)$ and the estimated posterior probabilities $\hat\Ptr(\oplus\,|\,\boldsymbol{h}_v^{(L)}),\, \forall v \in \sample$ as inputs.
 We do so by adapting the \textit{Saerens-Latinne-Decaestecker} method~\citep{Saerens:2002uq} (\textbf{SLD}) to our setting.
 The rationale behind the choice are its strong performance in the challenge of quantification on data affected by PPS and its desirable theoretical guarantees.
-Indeed, SLD is proven to be \emph{Fisher-consistent} under PPS~\citep{Tasche:2017ij}, i.e., its class prevalence estimates are guaranteed correct under PPS if computed on the whole populations of interest (instead of the limited samples $\mathcal{V}_\text{unlabeled}$ and $\mathcal{S}$).
+Indeed, SLD is proven to be \emph{Fisher-consistent} under PPS~\citep{Tasche:2017ij}, i.e., its class prevalence estimates are guaranteed correct under PPS if computed on the whole populations of interest (instead of the limited samples $\mathcal{V}_\text{unlabelled}$ and $\sample$).
 Basically, SLD is an instance of the Expectation-Maximization (EM) algorithm.
-Initially, the prevalence estimates are set to $\hat{p}_\mathcal{S}^{(0)}(\oplus) \gets p_\text{labeled}(\oplus)$.
-Then, two mutually recursive steps are iterated (for $k \geq 1$): \begin{description} \item[E-step:] The posterior probability $\Pr(\oplus\,|\,\boldsymbol{h}_v^{(L)})$ is scaled by the ratio between the previous estimate $\hat{p}_\mathcal{S}^{(k-1)}(\oplus)$ and the initial estimate $\hat{p}_\mathcal{S}^{(0)}(\oplus)$, and re-normalized.
-This tunes the posterior probabilities towards the current class prevalence estimate. \item[M-step:] The current estimate $\hat{p}_\mathcal{S}^{(k)}(\oplus)$ is produced by predicting $\mathcal{S}$ with the updated posterior and setting the average prediction as the new estimate.
-This tunes the class prevalence estimate towards the rescaled posterior probabilities. \end{description} The process is repeated until the estimate remains stable through successive iterations, at which point the final estimate $\hat{p}_\mathcal{S}(\oplus)$ is returned.
+Initially, the prevalence estimates are set to $\hat{p}_\sample^{(0)}(\oplus) \gets p_\text{labelled}(\oplus)$.
+Then, two mutually recursive steps are iterated (for $k \geq 1$): \begin{itemize}